felikf/zivy-obraz-golemio/README.md

 ## Simple start

-First argument is the stop ID, second argument is a fetch interval in minutes.
+The first argument is the stop ID, the second argument is a fetch interval in minutes.

 ```bash
   node src/traffic-sync.mjs U1330Z1 5